 One of the most important things when starting a new instrument is learning how to practice.
+But often kids are left to work this out for themselves.
 How To Teach A Child To Practice introduces good, effective practice habits right from the start.

 How To teach A Child To Practice

 - The first thing to do is to get them used to using a practice diary right from the start.
-Record briefly what you have been working on in the lesson and make a note of any particular things you want them to remember.
+Record briefly what you have been working on in the lesson.
+Make a notes of any particular things you want them to remember.

 - A whole new piece can often be a bit daunting, so break it down into short sections and make it clear that there is no pressure to attempt the whole piece straight away.

 - Emphasise the importance of perfecting each hand separately before attempting to play both hands together.

 - Children nearly always want to play things too fast, try to explain that it is important and correct to play music at the speed that the composer intended.